County Hall, no longer used for governing London, now houses major many tourist attractions.

 Visitors can watch diving displays, take part in interactive feeding, touch the creatures in a specially designed pool and see the colony of Gentoo Penguins in their ice cave.

-New for 2012 is the Shark Reef encounter, a glass walk-way over a shoal of 16 sharks swimming beneath.
+A popular display is the Shark Reef encounter, a glass walk-way over a shoal of 16 sharks swimming beneath.

 Namco Funscape.